tonywagner/mlbserver/README.md

 Basic command line or Docker environment options:

 ```
---port or -p (primary port to run on; defaults to 9999 if not specified)
+--port or -p (primary port to run on; defaults to 9999 in Docker or if not specified)
 --debug or -d (false if not specified)
 --version or -v (returns package version number)
 --logout or -l (logs out and clears session)